List of DC Comics characters: H: Hauhet

 Hauhet is a fictionalized version of the Egyptian entity of the same name, appearing in American comic books published by DC Comics.

 A contemporary of Nabu in association with Doctor Fate, she acts as the patron deity within the Helm of Fate to Khalid Nassour.
 She first appears in Future State: Justice League #1 within an alternate future parallel to the mainstream comic universe although she would later make her mainstream appearance in Justice League Dark Annual #2 (2022).

 In the mainstream comic universe, Hauhet makes a brief appearance, the aforementioned event taking place years after; she is revealed to be the entity responsible for sending visions to Khalid Nassour, depicting the fall of the Tower of Fate through the machinations of Merlin and Arion.
 Upon further study, Khalid also learns that Merlin will bargain a deal with Jason Blood, in which will lead to him betraying Justice League Dark and himself despite insisting otherwise.
 She later arranges a meeting with Diana through Doctor Fate's ankhs, having Diana act as a messenger for the urgency of the situation and warning him and the Justice League Dark to not allow Merlin access to the Helm of Fate.
 Both Wonder Woman and Khalid are initially skeptical of her nature and intentions.

 Other versions of Hauhet

-An alternate timeline variant of Hauhet appears in DC Future State.
+An alternate timeline version of Hauhet appears in DC Future State.